aceunlonely/ggenerator/doc/howToMakeTemplate.md

         dc : dc is short for dConfig
         ddata: dConfig is an object from dynamic's Config dir, we load it via require('DDataPath/DataObject') d : d is short for ddate

+        data.orignString : data.orignString is the string value from <DATA>